 Fieldworks and desk-based research about the deep history of Urla-Çeşme peninsula yielded a number of significant results.
 So far we recorded 446 archaeological sites and landscape features including agricultural terraces, paths, wind mills, olive oil/wine production facilities etc. Owed to the material analysis the sites are dated and classified according to period, size and function.
 Spatial analysis executed in GIS environment gives us a basis on site distribution, site hierarchies, settlement patterns for each period.
 We are making use of the data to explain the transformations and shifts in settlement systems from prehistoric times to the Medieval.
 Phenomenons like land use trends, territorial organization, continuity and abandonment of places, demonstration of power in landscape, urbanization and pastoralism, and networks are being investigated for the peninsula.

 Hidden prehistoric landscapes have been one of the major subjects of Aegean archaeology in the context of field surveys conducted at mainland Greece since 1980’s.
 Low visibility caused by surface processes and heavy landcover, long-term habitation and sealing of early deposits, short-term settlement characteristics that are not well represented with surface finds are the major reasons for the low number of Prehistoric sites in the region.
 KLASP so far recorded 38 Prehistoric sites dated from Late Neolithic to Late Bronze Age (6500/6000-1200 BC).
 15 of those sites are dated into the Late Neolithic period, and their regular distribution in the given area clearly show that there has been a cultural or commercial network in the peninsula as early as the Neolithic period.
 The size of the recorded Neolithic sites ranges from 2 ha to 10 ha and they have been unexceptionally inhabited continuously into the Classic periods.
 This tells us that there is a bigger potential for smaller and short-term prehistoric sites in the region.
 Late Bronze Age-Early Iron Age transition is also an enigmatic era for the region.
 The surveys yielded only a handful of sites that can be dated into Early Iron Age.
 This phenomenon is parallel to what have been obtained from the surveys on the Greek mainland as well, where expeditions have also often found it difficult to identify Early Iron Age sites dating prior to the Late Geometric period.
 In Ionia itself, the surveys around Miletos, have turned up only two sites (the sanctuary of Athenia Assesia and Kömür Adası) with evidence for Early Iron Age habitation in the form of a handful of Ptotogeometric sherds.
 KLASP recorded 18 sites dating to the Late Bronze Age, 21 to the Early Iron Age.
 Low number of Prehistoric sites recorded by the field surveys doesnot necessarily imply that the region was essentially desolate.
-Post-depositional process may have influenced the visibility of sites, and also the reduction in the number of sites is due to historical process.
+Post-depositional process may have influenced the visibility of sites, and also the reduction in the number of sites is due to historical process

 Site distribution, site hierarchy and transformations in settlement patterns are explained in the light of social, cultural, environmental and political contexts.
 Continuity of habitation and abandonment are investigated to explain the settlement models in the history of the region.
 The project mainly targets the rural landscapes and records agricultural terraces, villages, hamlets and farmsteads.
 Agricultural terraces are mapped and classified according to building techniques.
 Terrace agriculture has a long history in the region, but dating them requires lab analysis.
 Inquiries are made in GIS environment by making use of proximity of ancient farmsteads, hamlets and olive oil/wine production facilities, olive groves with old trees with terraces.
 For a better understanding of use of terraces we are also taking samples for Optically Stimulated Luminescence analysis from selected terraces close to ancient villages/hamlets/farmsteads.
-The samples are being analysed in St Andrews University laboratories and recently dated the terraces back to Roman period.
+The samples are being analysed in St Andrews University laboratories and recently dated the terraces back to the Byzantine era.
 This work investigating the deep history of terraces is continuing.

 Settlements and other type of sites with different functions (forts, watchtower, tumuli, sanctuaries etc) are classified according to macro periods on the basis of datable surface finds.
 The maps presented here shows the site distribution and site hierarchies for Neolithic, Bronze Ages, Archaic Period, Classical Period, Hellenistic Period, Roman Period and Medieval era.
-Although these maps do not provide a full view gives a good scope about the settlement systems for each macro period and gives us a basis to discuss the shits in the settlement patterns under the light of social, cultural, political and environmental contexts.
+Although these maps do not provide a full view gives a good scope about the settlement systems for each macro period and gives us a basis to discuss the shifts in the settlement patterns under the light of social, cultural, political and environmental contexts.
 As already explained in HIDDEN LANDSCAPES prehistoric periods are less visible and less represented.
 However, the regular distribution of Neolithic sites clearly show that there was a social network on the peninsula during the Late Neolithic period.
 In Early Bronze Age that network seems to flourish whereas Early Iron Age sees a decline in the number of sites and also seize of the major sites.
 The Klazomenai/Liman Tepe excavations have revealed significant evidence for defining the urban layout of the settlement from the Early Bronze Age to Hellenistic periods.
 Prehistoric settlement layers of Klazomenai clearly indicate that the site was an important harbour town through the Early and Middle Bronze Ages but shrank during the Late Bronze Age.
 This phenomenon is also reflected in the hinterland.
 Archaic period is characterized by the dramatic increase of sites distributed all over the area, which implies intense use and control of the rural territories which is reflected with the determination of boundaries and the organization of khorai.
 In the early phases of the Archaic period the number of settlements reach up to 78 and it increases into the later periods summing upto 110.
 16 of those Archaic sites are either fortified or large sites over 10 ha, distributed regularly within the territories of newly established poleis.
 Most probably those large but secondary sites under the dominion of Ionian poleis were located strategically to control the rural landscapes and for intensive agricultural activities that was always main economic income.
 Early Archaic period also sees the simultaneous organization of urban cores and territories.
 This phenomenon can only be followed at Klazomenai and Teos.
 Lebedos is not excavated, and we still know very little about the urban layout of Erythrai other than the monumental buildings the temple and the theatre.

 Monumental temples are the first images that comes to mind when thinking of ancient polis.
 But polis societies also had sanctuaries at the rural which were mostly placed at remarkable natural places like caves, promontories and rock outcrops.
 KLASP so far recorded a dozen of cult places in the rural territories of polis settlements.
 Three of those are the remains of temple buildings dated to Archaic/Classical periods and identified with Zeus and Aphrodite.
 The others are caves and rock cut installations.
 The findings in caves show that these places have been numinous places since Neolithic and have been in use for cult practices continuously.
 Söğüt Cave, Inkaya Cave, Cılga Cave, Kokar promontory, Kaplan cave and nymphaion on Karantina Island; Taşharmanı and Kazankaya outcrops with niches are long-term used sanctuaries distributed in the rural territories of poleis.
 Surveys also recorded remains of two temple buildings at Köytepe, Dömentepe and Poyraz.
 Lestren Tepe is also one of the possible locations for a temple building, but it is destructed to build a modern fire watch tower.